FWolowitz/VSCode-Epitech/README.md

 Go in VSCode, click on the cogwheel, User Snippets and type cpp.json in the search bar.
 Copy/paste the content of cpp.json in the file.
 Or
 Put the cpp.json file in .config/Code/User/snippets.

+Install Makefile Snippets:
+Go in VSCode, click on the cogwheel, User Snippets and type makefile.json in the search bar.
+Copy/paste the content of makefile.json in the file.
+Or
+Put the makefile.json file in .config/Code/User/snippets.